tonivade/zeromock/README.md

 ## How?

-First of all, I implemented the model, `HttpRequest` and `HttpResponse`, inmutable objects, and then I implemented the functions to control the model transformations to obtain a response from a request.
+First of all, I implemented the model, `HttpRequest` and `HttpResponse`, immutable objects, and then I implemented the functions to control the model transformations to obtain a response from a request.
 In the end the controller is a simple `Function<HttpRequest, HttpResponse>`.

 Then, I created the server based in the `HttpServer` included inside the JRE.
 This server is under a `com.sun` package, so, it's not recomended to use, but for my test purposes it's more than enough.